Follow these guidelines and tips below to ensure a safe and enjoyable journey for everyone on Translink services.

 - Returning to your initial departure destination is not permitted—you must purchase another paper ticket to do this

 Please be aware of these extra safety measures when travelling with a pram or stroller.

-You'll need to fold your pram or stroller and store it in the luggage rack if:
+You may need to fold your pram or stroller and store it in the luggage rack if:

 - you are travelling during peak times